openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * Automatic Registration of supported functionality between a RP and Self-Issued OP

   OpenID Connect typically leverages a registration between a Client (acting as a RP) and the OP, which pre-establishes supported functionality before a request has been made.
-This may be done statically, or may leverage a combination of OpenID Connect Discovery and the OAuth 2.0 Dynamic Client Registration Protocol.
+This may be done statically, or may leverage a combination of OpenID Connect Discovery and the OpenID Connect Dynamic Client Registration Protocol.

   In a model where each End-user is represented by a different, locally-controlled Self-Issued OP instance, Relying Parties typically cannot pre-establish registration with a Self-Issued OP.
 In another model, when all instances of Self-Issued OPs share the same RP registration data, it is possible for the RPs to pre-establish registration with that set of Self-Issued OPs.